JR-Central Transport Service Jōhoku Line

-The Jōhoku Line (城北線, Jōhoku-sen) is a Japanese commuter rail line between Kachigawa Station in Kasugai and Biwajima Station in Kiyosu in Aichi Prefecture.
-Trains are operated by Tokai Transport Service Company, or TKJ in short, while its rail facilities belong to Central Japan Railway Company (JR Central).
-TKJ, a wholly owned subsidiary of JR Central, operates this line.
+The Jōhoku Line (城北線, Jōhoku-sen) is a Japanese commuter rail line between Kachigawa Station in Kasugai and Biwajima Station in Kiyosu, in Aichi Prefecture.
+Trains are operated by JR-Central Transport Service Company (TKJ), a wholly-owned subsidiary of JR Central.
+While TKJ operates the line, the rail facilities belong to its parent company, JR Central.
+The line is not electrified, making it the last remaining non-electrified line in the prefecture.